freenandes/topo-da-mente/content/music/cocteau-twins.md

 Listening to Cocteau Twins is like admiring beautiful film and past eras.

-Another otherworldly reason, is because it seems like it has a story, when it has literally none.
+Another otherworldly reason, is because it seems like it has a story when it has literally none.
 The lyrics don’t make sense.
 I feel like the artists were so into the creative momentum that they made it as it is.
 They found their sound.
 They conveyed their feelings perfectly into records.

-I feel entranced by their lullabyes and start travelling in my mind.
-Not because I think I’m seeing what they saw when creating, but because their music allows me to imagine new scenarios.
-And there are only possible with their very specific music combination.
+I feel entranced by their lullabies and start travel-thinking.
+Not because I think I’m seeing what they saw, but because they trigger my imagination.

-In other words, only with their art I can paint a new world inside my head with very specific hues.
+In other words, only with their art, I can paint a new world inside my head with specific hues.
 I could name artists that are similar to others, but Cocteau Twins are unique and only their music allows me to travel to a unique world that I created around their outlets.

 ## Garlands